ibnuda/fpmortals/manuscript/complete.md

 ~~~~~~~~
   def foo[F[_], I, A](input: I): (A => F[Unit]) => F[Unit]
 ~~~~~~~~

-`ContT` is just a container for this signature, with a `Monad` instance

 `ContT` sebenarnya hanya berupa kontainer untuk penanda ini, dengan sebuah instans `Monad`